 CHASER CONVERGENCE IS THE GATHERING OF STORM CHASERS & THEIR VEHICLES IN THE VICINITY OF A STORM.
 THIS IS NOT AN EDITORIAL ON THE DEGREE TO WHICH CONVERGENCE IS OR ISN'T A PROBLEM.
-IT IS A REFLECTION ON HOW I MANAGE CONVERGENCE AS ONE OF THE MANY CONDITIONS THAT MAY COME WITH A STORM.
+IT IS A REFLECTION ON HOW I CONSIDER CONVERGENCE: AS ONE OF THE MANY CONDITIONS THAT MAY COME WITH A STORM.

 On the morning of a storm chase, well before the cap breaks and storms fire, I anticipate whether it will be an active day with many chasers, or whether it’s likely to be a quiet one.
 If I mentally prepare myself for a busy day, I feel more confident out there when it is a little crowded.
 So, I consider factors that may contribute to convergence:

 - How was the event forecast?
 I expect more chasers out on days that have been a) forecast with significant lead-time, and b) predicted to be major systems.

 - What is the timing of the event?
 Peak season is usually more crowded than off season and weekends are busier than weekdays.
 Long weekend setups are particularly active.

 - Where will I be chasing?
 IMO some states – Oklahoma for example – are considerably busier than others, regardless of other factors.

 - What will the road network be around my target?
 Mile-by-mile grids afford chasers options and spread them out; limited roads may result in crowding.